Frazier–Lemke Farm Bankruptcy Act: Court case

 The law was challenged by secured creditors, and by May 1935, the US Supreme Court reviewed the law in Louisville Joint Stock Land Bank v.
 Radford.
 The Act was ruled unconstitutional because it deprived secured creditors of their property rights, in violation of the Fifth Amendment.

 Modification and renewal

 Congress responded by enacting the revised Frazier–Lemke Act and naming it the "Farm Mortgage Moratorium Act" in 1935.
 The terms were modified to limit the moratorium to a three-year period.
 The revision also gave secured creditors the opportunity to force a public sale, but the farmer could redeem the sale by paying the same amount.

 The law was challenged, but the Supreme Court upheld the law in Wright v.
 Vinton Branch of Mountain Trust Bank of Roanoke.

 After expiring in 1938, the act was renewed four times until 1949, when it expired.

+An attempt made by William Lemke to re-pass the original Frazier-Lemke Act in Congress as the refashioned, and even more sweeping, Frazier-Lemke Farm Refinance Act would be thwarted by President Roosevelt, which triggered Lemke's decision to run against Roosevelt in the 1936 United States presidential election on the ticket of the Charles Coughlin-led Union Party.